General

 Define EKG: The Basics of Electrocardiograms

 An electrocardiogram (EKG or ECG) is a valuable medical examination that captures the electrical activity of your heart over time.
 This non-invasive procedure involves placing electrodes on your skin to detect the electrical impulses generated by your heartbeats.
-The resulting graph illustrates the rhythm, rate, and electrical conduction of your heart, providing critical insights into your cardiac health.
+The resulting graph illustrates the rhythm, rate, and electrical conduction of your heart, providing critical insights into your health.

 If you have concerns about your heart health, knowing about EKGs can empower you.
 They are not just tests; they are a step towards understanding your body better.
 Remember, you are not alone in this journey.
-Reach out to your healthcare provider if you have any questions or need support regarding your heart health.
+Reach out to your healthcare provider if you have any questions or need support regarding your health.

 The center shows the main topic (EKGs), and the branches represent important aspects related to it.
 Follow the branches to explore each area and learn how they connect to your heart health.